Intuity/nexus/README.md

 | - nx_stream_arbiter [2] | 8    | 30              | 0        | 0        | 0          |

-**NOTE:** The mesh is largely homogenous - but resource utilisation does vary across the mesh for a number of reasons, for example a node at the corner of the mesh can be missing up to two messaging interfaces which lowers the complexity of the stream components.
+**NOTE:** The mesh is largely homogenous - but resource utilisation does vary between nodes for a number of reasons, for example a node at the corner of the mesh can be missing up to two messaging interfaces which lowers the complexity of the stream components.
 The smallest node in the mesh has only 436 LUTs (around 84% of the size).